surveyjs/survey-analytics/docs/api-reference/visualizerbase.md

 **Type**: `boolean`

-Indicates whether users can select series points to cross-filter charts.
-To allow or disallow selection, set the [`allowSelection`](https://surveyjs.io/dashboard/documentation/api-reference/ivisualizationpaneloptions#allowSelection) property of the `IVisualizationPanelOptions` object in the [`VisualizationPanel`](https://surveyjs.io/dashboard/documentation/api-reference/visualizationpanel) constructor.
+Indicates whether users can select chart elements to apply cross-filtering.
+Controlled by the [`allowSelection`](https://surveyjs.io/dashboard/documentation/api-reference/idashboardoptions#allowSelection) option passed to the Dashboard.

 ### `title`